IIIF/api/source/api/presentation/3.0/index.md

 ##  4. JSON-LD Considerations

 This section describes features applicable to all of the Presentation API content.
-For the most part, these are features of the JSON-LD specification that have particular uses within the API and recommendations about URIs to use.
+For the most part, these are features of the JSON-LD specification that have particular uses within the API.

 ### 4.1.
 Case Sensitivity